 State Absentee Ballot Request Form (.pdf)

 ***New!!!
-Vote for a Vet Program Click here for details***
+Vote In Honor of a Vet Program Click here for details***

 The Board of Elections is responsible

 for conducting all elections held in Duplin County .
 The Board administers

 and oversees all federal, state and local elections.
 A few of our